A perfect way to use those summer blueberries (or frozen), for this gluten-free dessert!

-When you think vegan you don’t necessarily think cheesecake … So when we found this recipe from Dadaeats for Raw, Vegan and Gluten Free Blueberry Vanilla Cheesecake Bars, we knew we had to try them … Well, they did NOT disappoint!
-These bars are delicious, decadent and best of all, they contain no refined sugar!!
-They are definitely a better-for-you dessert option that we highly recommend you all try!
+When you think vegan, you don’t necessarily think cheesecake!
+So when we found this recipe from Dadaeats for the Raw, Vegan, and Gluten-Free Blueberry Vanilla Cheesecake Bars, we knew we had to try them.
+Well, they did NOT disappoint!
+These bars are delicious, decadent, and best of all, they contain no refined sugar!
+This is a better-for-you dessert option we highly recommend you try!

-Pro Tip: We recommend soaking your cashews overnight so they are nice and moist, and can easily be blended!
-Also, make sure to keep them in the freezer until you are ready to serve so that they don’t melt!
+Pro Tip: We recommend soaking your cashews overnight so they are nice and moist.
+This way, the cashews can be easily blended.
+Also, ensure to keep the bars in the freezer until you are ready to serve so they do not melt.

 - 3/4 cup raw almonds

-- 1.5 cups raw cashews, soaked soak cashews overnight, or "flash soak" by soaking in boiled water for one hour.
+- 1-1/2 cups raw cashews, soaked overnight, or "flash soaked" by soaking in hot boiled water for one hour

 - 1/3 cup + 1 TBSP full-fat coconut milk

 - 1/3 cups frozen blueberries

 - 1/2 tbsp. coconut oil, melted, and cooled